vivangkumar/uberpy/README.md

 - *UnauthorisedException*: If the API was accessed using improper credentials (401)
 - *MalformedRequestException*: Malformed request was sent to server (400)
 - *NotFoundException*: Resource was not found (404)
-- *UnacceptableContentException*: Client sent an accepts header for a content type which does not exist on the server.
-(406)
+- *UnacceptableContentException*: Client sent an accepts header for a content type which does not exist on the server (406)
 - *InvalidRequestException*: If an invalid request is sent (422)
 - *RateLimitException*: If the allocated request quota expires (429)
 - *ServerException*: If the server returns a status code >= 500.